Billy Lynn's Long Halftime Walk (film): Filming

 Principal photography began in the second week of April 2015, in Locust Grove, Georgia.
 Some scenes were shot on location at the Georgia National Cemetery in Canton, Georgia.
 Filming also took place in Atlanta and in Morocco and in downtown Atlanta on April 17, 2015.
 Shooting took place for 49 days.

 Due to the complexity involved in shooting at a very high frame rate, Lee could not afford to do many takes even for a single scene.
 Every shot was difficult and at the same time precious.
 He would rehearse every scene beforehand and would conduct regular morning meetings with the key crew members to highlight things they needed to be alert on.

 Shooting close-up shots in 3D with such high resolution meant the cast could not wear make-up and could not deliver less-than-authentic performances.
 Since no make-up was allowed, make-up artist Luisa Abel spent months of preparation on their skin tones.
 According to Lee, "[Abel] found this silicone-based makeup because we found that it can see through skin."
 Throughout filming, the production team had to rethink everything, including different approaches to lighting as the camera needed extra lights due to the higher frame rates.
 To film the war sequences, Lee strayed from the usual practice of moving cameras to create confusion.
-Instead he did the opposite by shooting mostly from the protagonist's point-of-view to capture the realism and to look more authentic.
+Instead, he did the opposite by shooting mostly from the protagonist's point-of-view to capture the realism and to look more authentic.

 Post-production

 Lee's longtime collaborator Tim Squyres, who worked with the director on numerous films including Crouching Tiger, Hidden Dragon (2000), Brokeback Mountain (2005), and Life of Pi (2012), edited the film and took over a year to complete.
 It was completed just a day before its world premiere in New York City on October 14.

 To accommodate the film's wide release, various additional versions of the film were created.
 They include 120 fps in 2D and 60 fps in 3D as well as today's current standard of 24 fps.
-The film also received a Dolby Cinema release, with two high dynamic range versions that can accommodate 2D and 3D, with up to 120 fps in 2K resolution.
+The film also received a Dolby Cinema release, with two high dynamic range versions that can accommodate 2D and 3D, with up to 120 fps in 4K resolution.

-In order to present the film at the 54th New York Film Festival, a special installation was required, including two Christie Mirage 4K laser projectors (a first for any cinemas) with 7thSense's Media Server for playback, using festival sponsor RealD's 3D system and 42-foot-by-19-foot Ultimate Screen, the company's latest screen technology.
+In order to present the film at the 54th New York Film Festival, a special installation was required, including two Christie Mirage 4K HDR laser projectors (a first for any theaters) with 7thSense's Media Server for playback, using festival sponsor RealD's 3D system and 42-foot-by-19-foot Ultimate Screen, the company's latest screen technology.
 The installation is expected to display 28 foot-lamberts (a measurement of light), per eye, according to RealD chief innovation officer Pete Lude.